1. Home

 The Importance of Interconnection

 Clear and defined interconnection processes are essential for public safety.
-Utility companies need to review each and every interconnection to the grid so that people, property, and systems are kept safe and secure.
+Utility companies need to review every interconnection to the grid so people, property, and systems are kept safe and secure.

-The interconnection process is the utility’s chance to verify that the safety measures necessary to connect your solar power system with the grid are in place and working, and also set your electric bill up for net metering if available.
+During the interconnection process, the utility verifies that the safety measures necessary to connect your solar power system with the grid are in place and working.
+It also sets your electric bill up for net metering if available.

-It’s important to have both your planned installation and your completed installation reviewed so everyone is kept safe when connecting your system to the utility grid.
+It’s important to have your planned installation and your completed installation reviewed so everyone is kept safe when your system is connected to the utility grid.

-If you want to learn more about getting solar panels installed on your home, talk to Palmetto today!
-You can get started with our Free Solar Design Tool to see how solar panels might look on your roof and how much you could save.
+If you want to learn more about getting solar panels installed on your home, talk to Palmetto today.
+You can get started with our free solar savings calculator to see how solar panels might look on your roof and how much you could save.

 See what solar can do for you: